adrwxyz/classic.adrw.xyz/_posts/2016-05-26-neil-patel-seo-webinar-notes.md

 permalink: /raw/2016-05-26-neil-patel-notes/
 ---

 **Here's my raw, unedited, 3,004 word notes with actionable insights, case studies, and Q&A from Neil Patel's SEO Webinar on May 26.
-Please go check him out at NeilPatel.com, it was a great webinar.**
+Please go check him out at NeilPatel.com, it was a great webinar!**

 How to increase CTR
 ---